SpacePirate/eecs101-sphere-reflectance/README.md

 </p>
 <p align="center">Figure 2.
 S = {sqrt(1/3), sqrt(1/3), sqrt(1/3)}, r = 50, a = 0.5, m = 1<p align="center">

-_Figure 2_ displays the image of the object when the light source was moved away from the default location to positive quadrant of $xy-$plane.
-The light source points to the object from a $45$ degree angle.
+_Figure 2_ displays the image of the object when the light source was moved away from the default location to positive quadrant of xy-plane.
+The light source points to the object from a 45 degree angle.

 <p align="center">
     <img src="https://imgur.com/inVYBom.jpg" alt="Figure 3.
 S = {1, 0, 0}, r = 50, a = 0.5, m = 1" width="300"/>